bairblog/bairblog.github.io/_posts/2026-07-21-cuda-to-mlx-k-search.md

 - **MLX-specific hints and patterns:** Concrete code-level patterns for operations with no direct CUDA equivalent, such as register-based row reductions using `simd_shuffle_xor` in an 8×8 MMA tile layout, or the "exp2 trick" (replacing $exp(x)$ with $exp_2(x \log_2 e)$) for faster softmax on Apple's fast $exp_2$ hardware instruction.
 - **Reusable assertions:** Expert kernel behaviors reframed as properties the evolutionary search must preserve, rather than code to copy.

-## Does the translation layer matter?
+## Matching expert kernel performance: the Attention kernel

-To isolate the impact of the translation layer, we evaluate the same evolutionary optimization framework under four different configurations on an MLX attention kernel for Apple Silicon.
-The translation layer provides the optimizer with architecture-specific implementation knowledge extracted from high-performance kernels (e.g., FlashAttention-2), allowing the evolutionary search to reason about implementation strategies rather than starting from a naive kernel.
-We compare this against pure evolution, Claude Code operating under the same optimization budget, and a naive baseline.
+We evaluate four configurations of an MLX attention kernel for Apple Silicon: (1) a naive baseline, (2) pure evolution with no additional provided context, (3) a full context translation layer, which supplies the optimizer with architecture-specific implementation knowledge extracted from high-performance kernels (e.g., FlashAttention-2), letting the evolutionary search reason about implementation strategies rather than starting from a naive kernel, and (4) Claude Code operating under the same optimization budget.
+Together, these four configurations let us isolate the exact impact of the translation layer.

 <p style="text-align:center;">
 <!-- PRODUCTION: <img src="https://bair.berkeley.edu/static/blog/cuda-to-mlx-k-search/figure-02-attention-optimizations.png" alt="Performance scaling of the Attention Kernel through stacked optimizations" width="700"><br> -->